Fashion Designer Career Information

 As you earn your stripes in the field, you can work your way up the ladder toward more coveted positions or branch out as a freelance designer or entrepreneur.

-When researching a potential career as a fashion designer, education requirements are an important factor to understand.
-Technically, there is no education needed to become a fashion designer.
-However, formal training is becoming increasingly important.
-As mentioned above, deciding whether to obtain training in this field depends on your individual goals.
+Formal training is becoming increasingly important when it comes to breaking into this field.
+As mentioned above, deciding whether to obtain training depends on your individual goals.
 But if you plan to pursue work within a larger organization or want to gain the necessary skills to work with industry-standard technology, then education is likely the right option for you.
-On-the-job training can also be an option for getting into this field, but without a foundation in technical skills and theoretical knowledge, your potential for career opportunities and advancement could be extremely limited.

-How Long Does it Take to Complete a Fashion Design Program?
+How Long Does it Take to Complete a Program?

 Depending on the specific school and program that you choose, the prerequisites can vary, but a high school diploma (or GED-equivalent) is often required.
 Some schools will also require basic sewing skills for entry, which is why high school students interested in the field are encouraged to take home economics classes if possible.
 Arts classes are also very helpful but not usually required.

-In addition, many fashion design schools will require you to present or send a portfolio of your work for examination, including photographs of your creations, illustrations, and garments displaying your current level of skill.
+In addition, many schools will require you to present or send a portfolio of your work for examination, including photographs of your creations, illustrations, and garments displaying your current level of skill.
 This may sound a little intimidating if you're not a gifted sewer, but just keep in mind that this is used to assess your creative talents, not your technical abilities.
-The faculty looking at your work will understand that you don't yet have a formal education.
-After all, that's why you're applying.

 Schools may ask you to take part in an interview during which you could be asked to talk about your interest in fashion, your goals, and any related experience.
 This is not only a good opportunity to wow faculty with your passion, but also to ask questions of your own and get to know potential instructors.